basilhendroff/smallstep/README.md

 # truenas-iocage-smallstep
-This script will create an iocage jail on TrueNAS CORE 12.0 with the latest SmallStep release.
+This script will create an iocage jail on TrueNAS CORE 12.0 with the latest Smallstep release.
 ## Status
 This script will work with TrueNAS CORE 12.0.
 It's designed to operate on FreeBSD 12.2 or later, which uses [certctl](https://www.freebsd.org/cgi/man.cgi?query=certctl&apropos=0&sektion=0&manpath=FreeBSD+11.4-stable&arch=default&format=html) to manage the local trust store.
 ## Usage
-Use SmallStep for complete certificate lifecycle managment on the local network (private PKI).
+Use Smallstep for complete certificate lifecycle managment on the local network (private PKI).
 It can manage private TLS/SSL certificates for internal workloads, devices and people.
 Smallstep supports the ACME protocol, single sign-on, one-time tokens, VM APIs, and other methods for automating certificates.

-This script enhances the environment the `step-certificates`sets up in the following manner:
+This script enhances the environment the `step-certificates` package sets up.
+It does so in the following manner:
-1. The modified rc script sets up the environment to run `step-ca`, but does not attempt to initialise the CA.
+1. The modified rc script used sets up the environment to run `step-ca`, but does not attempt to initialise the Step CA.
 2. The CA must be initialised and a password saved before `step-ca` can be enabled.
 This is handled by the rc `required_files` parameter.
 3. To make the use of low order port 443 possible, root:wheel are set as the owner:group of `step-ca`.
 4. Sets up the STEPPATH enviromental variable in th jail shell.